 Another aspect to scout before landing on a topic is- what your audience wants to know?
-Ply through the data or carry out a survey to comprehend the audience’s needs and demands.
+Ply through the data or survey to comprehend the audience’s needs and demands.
 A detailed data analysis will lead you to a plethora of results that readers demand and expect from you.
 Though you would want to answer all the questions at once, resist the temptation.
 That’s because you don’t want your first eBook to be a hodgepodge, do you?

 A conglomeration of both ideals will help you choose a topic that is goal-oriented and audience-oriented.
 Be firm that it is a specific topic and target’s specific audience.
 That will make the writing procedure easier.
 At the same time, it will provide your audience to streamline their focus on a specific thing.